CZ-NIC/knot/doc/configuration.rst

 -----------

 The current DNSSEC implementation in Knot DNS has a bunch of limitations.
-Most of the limitations will be hopefully removed in a near future.
+Most of the limitations will be hopefully removed in the near future.

 - Automatic key management:

-  - Only one DNSSEC algorithm can be used at a time for one zone.
+  - Only one DNSSEC algorithm can be used per zone.
   - Single-Type Signing scheme is not supported.
   - ZSK rollover always uses key pre-publish method (actually a feature).
   - KSK rollover is not implemented.